MouseBiteLabs/Super-Game-Boy-Plus/README.md

 ![image](https://github.com/user-attachments/assets/c5493558-6dcc-4915-a2ab-207a86d31678)

 If you've got that, then you know you at least got the essentials soldered properly.
 If you get the Game Boy border, but no cartridge error, then you have some kind of problem somewhere on the GB-side (like the SGB CPU, the ICD2, the RAM chips, etc).
-If you just get a black screen, then either the cartridge might not be making good contact with the SNES cartridge connector (or the cart connector is dirty), or you have some issue with the SNES-side components like the mask ROM or the CIC (if you're using the PIC12F629, make sure the SuperCIC code is programmed properly).
+If you just get a fully black screen, then either the cartridge might not be making good contact with the SNES cartridge connector (or the cart connector is dirty), or you have some issue with the SNES-side components like the mask ROM or the CIC (if you're using the PIC12F629, make sure the SuperCIC code is programmed properly).
+You may also have a solder bridge *anywhere* on the board.

 ### Step 2: Choosing the Clock Generation Method